Australian railway signalling: Tasmania

 The railways of Tasmania predominantly follow the United Kingdom railway signalling system.
 Routes use lineside signals to control the passage of trains within the Tasmanian rail network.

 Victoria

-The railways of Victoria use a mix of railway signalling practices: British route signalling with home and distant signals (2 position signalling) and American speed signalling (3 position signalling).
+The railways of Victoria use a mix of railway signalling practices: British route signalling (known as two position signalling) and US speed signalling (known as three position signalling).
+Two position and three position signals can be mixed at one location.
+Running three position signals have two continuously lit lights vertically arranged.
+Running two position signals generally have only one continuously lit light on each signal post or doll, however it is possible for there to be multiple continuously lit vertically arranged lights.
+The consequence of this is that it theoretically possible to confuse two and three position signals; this risk is managed by limiting what aspects are allowed at a particular site.

-2 Position Signalling is still in use today.
+Two position signalling is still in use today.
 Each signal is either a "Starting", "Home" or a "Distant" Signal, where Starting and Home Signals can display a Red aspect that tell a driver they must stop, and Distant Signals display a "Yellow" aspect that warns the driver that any starting home signals ahead are displaying a stop aspect.
 All signals can display a green aspect that means "Clear".
 There is no provision for speed signalling in two position areas.

 Junction direction indications are given by displaying two aspects side by side on the same signal mast.
 Only the signal to the same side as the selected route will display the relevant aspect, while the other will be Red.